 Some people think if they work with voice acting agents, they’ll be flooded with work.
 Having an agent helps but it’s only one way to get voice over work.

-If you’re interested in the premium membership, use promo code VOICEACTING349 and you’ll save $50 (not an affiliate link).
+If you’re interested in the premium membership, use promo code VOICEACTINGAFF and you’ll save $50 (this is an affiliate code).

 That cost may seem high if you’re just getting started in voice acting but there are many benefits, as you’ll see.